toshiro-en-miyamoto/cpp/building/conan/README.md

 Apple Clang is the default C/C++ compiler for Mac OS X, but Apple does not support [statically linked binaries](https://developer.apple.com/library/archive/qa/qa1118/_index.html) on Mac OS X, where dynamic-linking is the only option.

-On GCC-defaulted systems such as Debian, dynamically linked executable build with Clang requires to know at runtime where `libc++.so` is located.
+On GCC-defaulted systems such as Debian, dynamically linked executables build with Clang require to know at runtime where `libc++.so` is located.
 A simple way to do so is set the `LD_LIBRARY_PATH` variable environment.

 Python virtual environment provides a shell `activate` to set and unset variable environments.